-Latest posts which include film and digital lens, and body reviews.
-Use the search to narrow what you're looking for.
-For past reviews, general blog posts, and detox discussions, follow through to the complete archives here.
+Latest thoughts on photography bodies, lenses, film stock, and technique.
+Use the search box below to narrow what you're looking for.
+For past reviews, and general blog posts, please head over to the complete archives here.

 OK, I know that’s the oddest sounding title for a post, but let me explain.
 I posted a while back about moving my workflow off my PC and onto my iPad and hinted at some of the tools I have been using in the process.
 I also just posted about my current use of the Fuji X-Pro2 as another piece of streamlining what I do.
 So, this post is to discuss bringing it all together with a consistent look and to share some recent shots from Portsmouth!

 Released in March of 2016, the Fuji X-Pro2 has been a pretty solid performer for over 3 years now, though I was late to the game with it.
 I had been watching this series since the release of the X-Pro1 back in 2012, but didn’t pull the trigger until last November when the timing just seemed right.
 I had sold my Sony A7R II kit in October because I thought I wanted to shoot exclusively film on the Voigtlander and keep the true one camera, one lens philosophy going.
 I quickly realized I was missing playing with digital.

 I know, funny title for a guy that changes gear as often as his underwear.
 Although I do adore so many cameras, I have realized over the years that my favorite images have almost nothing to do with the gear choice and have more to do with capturing the story in the right light.
 I’ve shot with $5 cameras, $15,000 cameras, and everything in-between and they have all produced images I am proud of.